 Times v.
 Sullivan

 The unanimous Supreme Court ruling in Times v.
 Sullivan, a critical case in the civil rights movement, is that citizens have a First Amendment right to criticize government officials.
 The court ruled that freedom of the press protects statements about the conduct of politicians.
 It found that public officials who sue for libel must meet a high standard of proof: showing those statements are made with actual malice.
 Read more about Times v.
 Sullivan.

 Repealing Times v.
 Sullivan would open the door to a barrage of baseless lawsuits from government officials and public figures that could cripple the news media.
 The late journalist Anthony Lewis wrote in 1983 that press freedom would be hampered by “the cost of defending libel actions: the cost not only in money but in time and in the psychological burden on editors and reporters.”

 Before she joined the Supreme Court, Justice Elena Kagan wrote that libel lawsuits against the media, like the one at issue in the Sullivan case, were “not attempts by individuals to redress damage to personal reputation, but rather were attempts by government to shut down criticism of official policy.”

 Even if news stories are sometimes caustic, as Brennan said in the Sullivan decision, “debate on public issues should be uninhibited, robust and wide open.”

+By Tony Mauro, special correspondent for the Freedom Forum.
 Tony Mauro, who has covered the U.S. Supreme Court since 1979, is contributing U.S. Supreme Court correspondent for the National Law Journal and ALM Media.